The Dorian Mode | Guitar Lesson With Diagrams, Theory & Licks

 (W = whole step ; H = half step)

-Now that you are aware of its composition, you should be able to build and play any dorian mode related to the twelve keys.
-Here is a summary chart that shows you how are built the dorian mode in twelve keys.
+Now that you are aware of its composition, you should be able to build and play any Dorian scale in twelve keys.
+Here is a summary chart.

 |A Dorian Mode||A,B,C,D,E,F#,G|